enndubyu/enndubyu/README.md

 ## **enndubyu.github.io**
 ### *Hi there!
 Welcome to this document.
 Feel free to stay as long you like.
 It's no trouble, really!*
 -----
-I'm a electrical engineer in Seattle, WA.
+I'm an electrical engineer in Seattle, WA.

 :computer: **linkedin:** https://www.linkedin.com/in/nwinterer/